 Main Subheading: Understanding Circle Sectors

 The concept of a circle sector is deeply rooted in the geometry of circles.
-A circle is defined as the set of all points equidistant from a central point.
+Now, a circle is defined as the set of all points equidistant from a central point.
 The distance from the center to any point on the circle is the radius (r).
 Now, imagine drawing two radii from the center to different points on the circle's circumference.
 The area enclosed between these radii and the portion of the circumference they intercept is the circle sector.
 The angle formed by the two radii at the center is known as the central angle, often denoted by θ (theta).

 Comprehensive Overview